The Hardest Year of My Life

 6. I received.

 Several friends showed up with meals, always at the perfect time.
 Some sent cards and gifts, toys for Hayden and beautiful lotions for me and generous gift cards to Door Dash.
 It feels weird to let people give you so much, but it was so incredibly supportive.
 It changed the way I feel about receiving.
-It was so helpful and I’ll never forget the kindness and support.
-One friend even got the Pope to pray for Bill’s butthole, talk about above and beyond.
+It was so helpful and I’ll never forget the abundance of kindness and support we received.

 7. I’m still recovering, and I accept that.